Bachelor of Communication (Hons) in Journalism and Digital Media (JS2310)

 Student Learning Experiences

-Many graduates of Journalism Major become reporters, editors, correspondents and producers in print, electronic and online media.
+Many graduates of the Journalism and Digital Media Major become reporters, editors, correspondents and producers in print, electronic and online media.
 Others move into related fields such as public relations, marketing, business and commerce, government service and education.
-Some pursue further studies in Hong Kong or overseas.
-We have a good number of winners of prestigious local and regional media awards and scholarships for postgraduate studies abroad.